Stage Mother (1933 film)

 Stage Mother is a 1933 American pre-Code drama film directed by Charles Brabin and starring Alice Brady and Maureen O'Sullivan.
 The film is about a frustrated vaudeville performer who pushes her daughter into becoming a star dancer; selfishness, deceit and blackmail drive mother and daughter apart until a reconciliation at the end of the film.
-The screenplay was written by John Meehan, based on the 1933 novel Stage Mother by Bradford Ropes.
+The screenplay was written by John Meehan and Bradford Ropes, based on the 1933 novel of the same name by Ropes.

 Plot

 Four years after her vaudevillian husband's death, Kitty Lorraine, a frustrated former performer, marries comic Ralph Martin and returns to the stage, leaving behind her four-year-old daughter Shirley with her former in-laws.
 Fed up after ten years of Ralph's drinking, Kitty divorces him and sends for her now 14-year-old daughter.
 Two years of training allows Shirley to land a featured role in a touring music revue.
 Upon Shirley's return to New York City, Kitty blackmails the revue's manager into breaking Shirley's contract so she can take the starring role in a Broadway revue.

 During tryouts in Boston, Shirley returns to her family home and meets Warren Foster, an artist now living there.
 She takes advantage of her mother's sudden illness to continue seeing Warren, eventually staying the night with him.
 When Kitty intercepts a love letter from Warren to Shirley, she blackmails Warren's parents for $10,000.
 Warren angrily denounces Shirley.

 Shirley next takes up with Al Dexter, a candidate for mayor.
 When his political operatives get wind of the relationship they pay Kitty $25,000 to sail with Shirley to Europe.
 On board ship, Shirley meets Lord Reggie Aylesworth.
 Worried that the class-conscious Reggie will abandon her, Shirley denies that Kitty is her mother, claiming she is merely a stage mother.
 Reggie proposes and Shirley accepts, blithely informing Kitty both of the lie and that she will not be welcomed in her new home.
 A contrite Kitty hands over another intercepted love letter from Warren and gives Shirley her blessing for a happy life.